Amazing Aug02

 The Talk

-For those who do not know, I volunteer to teach ESL and have done so for almost five years now.
+I volunteer to teach ESL and have done so for almost five years now.
 It started in Roselle, moved to Roselle Park, and now has expanded to Elizabeth.
 Tonight at class we started having our dialogue section where people have conversations.
-It was in question/answer...
+It was in question/answer style with questions such as...

 Live The Dash Jun17